-The handover between shifts is done via personal briefing.
-All activities experienced during a shift is noted in shift logs and used in the handover process.
-Other relevant information may/will be discussed and agreed upon in the normal weekly and daily coordination meetings.

-APOC has a normal conference with all the relevant operational parties at least once a day, and if found necessary initiated more often.
+- Other relevant information may/will be discussed and agreed upon in the normal weekly and daily coordination meetings. - The Airport Operations Center (APOC) has a normal conference with all the relevant operational parties at least once a day, and if found necessary, initiated more often.